 3. Meanwhile, top the pavlova with cream and decorate with mango slices, cherries and raspberries.
 Carefully cover finished pavlova with the chocolate dome.
 Serve immediately.

 Tip: use a wooden rolling pin or similar utensil to “smash” the chocolate casing when serving and prior to slicing.

-The use of essential oils for therapeutic and cosmetic use has become popular, in recent times.
-Many different Aromatherapy products are readily available to the consumer, some that are detrimental to the environment.
+The use of essential oils for therapeutic and cosmetic use has become mainstream in recent times.
+With a multitude of aromatherapy products to choose from, which ones stand out from the ‘crowd‘?

 How are Essential Oils Created?

 Essential oils are extracted from plant material using steam or water distillation.
 Selected plant materials are heated with steam, water or both until the essential oil vaporises.
 The oil then condenses as it cools.

 Being a concentrated plant oil, they should be used sparingly and always diluted in some other medium, such as plain massage oil (cold-pressed vegetable oil) or unscented base cream (but not a mineral oil cream, such as most brands of sorbolene or baby oil)…Aromatic plant oils, including essential oils, should never be ingested (taken in by mouth), as they can be toxic.

 All the products at Utama Spice, an all-natural skincare company, are based on traditional Balinese herbal knowledge and comprise 100% natural ingredients.